 Diagnosing your tumor

-- Medical history: We will review your medical history to look for clues that might show what type of lesion or tumor you may have and what caused it.
+- Medical history - We will review your medical history to look for clues that might show what type of lesion or tumor you have and what caused it.

-- Imaging studies: We will review any prior x-rays, CT (CaT) scans, MRIs, or other scans you have received.
+- Imaging studies - For many skin cancers that have begun to spread, radiological imaging studies are the most valuable initial tool that we have.
+We will review any prior X-rays, CT (CaT) scans, MRIs or other scans you have received.
 You may be asked to undergo more imaging.
-Some tumors can be identified successfully based on their imaging characteristics, and others cannot.

 Treating your tumor

 - Surgery is the physical removal of the tumor.
 Malignant tumors are removed along with a region of healthy tissue around the tumor to ensure that no tumor is left behind.
-Successful tumor removal is determined by a pathologist, who assesses the margins of the tumor.
-The goal is to get “negative” margins, which means that the tumor is not present at the margins of the specimen.
-Benign tumors may be removed with positive margins.
+The lymph nodes that are closest to the melanoma may also be removed to test for evidence of cancer.

 - Radiation therapy is the application of ionizing radiation to the tumor to cause damage to the tumor’s DNA and prevent the tumor cells from dividing.